 Did you know that emotional healing through forgiveness is your divine destiny?
 In Matthew 18:22, Jesus introduced to Peter the concept of forgiving not seven times but seventy times seven—a total of (but not limited to) 490 times!
 In that simple equation, we find a powerful formula for deepening self-understanding and revealing an immense depth of divinely-orchestrated love.

 Jesus, in His vast wisdom, revealed the timeless mathematical equation of 70 X 7 equaling 490 as an object lesson to emphasize the significance of forgiveness as a life principle.
 Offering consistent forgiveness requires a significant shift in our worldview.
 Choosing forgiveness as a foundational principle transforms the way we process our thoughts and behaviors.
-It provides an opportunity for embracing a new identity and defuses the potential of being held captive by a painful past.
+It provides an opportunity for embracing a new identity and diffuses the potential of being held captive by a painful past.

 490-forgiveness uses a symbolic number as a filter to provide the opportunity to restructure a painful story by looking through a lens of understanding and godly love.
 The most common view of forgiveness includes expecting the transgressor to ask for forgiveness, granting the forgiveness, and ultlmately experiencing the restoration of the relationship.
 But, what happens if forgiveness is offered but not accepted?
 Ideally, reconciliation is the most beautiful outcome of forgiveness.
 Unfortunately, it is not always possible, Forgiveness rarely occurs under ideal circumstances.

 When Jesus introduced the concept of 490-forgiveness, He did not offer a cautionary note about waiting until the transgressor demonstrates willingness to reciprocate before offering forgiveness.
 In that exchange, we see that forgiveness is first an “inside job.”
 Romans 12:18 underscores this sentiment. “…as far as it depends on you, live peacefully with all men.”
 Forgiveness depends on you, not the transgressor.
-The hallmark of 490-forgiveness is the reshaping of one’s thought, understandings, and feelings about the transgressor and the offense.
+The hallmark of 490-forgiveness is the reshaping of one’s thoughts, understandings, and feelings about the transgressor and the offense.

 On October 2, 2006 in Lancaster, Pennsylvania, 10 Amish girls ages 6-11 were executed by Charles Carl Roberts.
 The nation stood in awe at the power of forgiveness when the Amish community responded by immediately offering a public outpouring of mercy to the Roberts’ family.
 That event will forever stand as an example of the far-reaching power of forgiveness.